pi-geosolutions/core-geonetwork/docs/eng/geoportal/source/map/map.rst

 A right-click on a layer opens a contextual menu, with some actions available for this layer.
 One of these actions is called '*opacity*', and opens a slider.
 By moving this slider, on can change the layer's opacity from 1 (completely opaque) to 0 (invisible).

 .. note:: Setting the opacity to 0 (invisible) will automatically uncheck the layer.
-It is important o remember it, since unchecked layers are automatically 'cleaned'
+It is important to remember it, since unchecked layers are automatically 'cleaned'
           from the Organize tab.

+.. index:: pair: Curtain; Control

 Curtain ('*swipe*') controls
 ****************************